TJourde/excel2web2py/README.md

 If you have, you want to check out the documentation [here](http://matplotlib.org/users/installing.html#windows) to lookup what modules you will need to install.

 __Unix:__
+On Unix, python comes prepackaged on most distributions but you may want to check what version you are using.
+>python --version

-On Unix, install these packages through the terminal using your favorite package manager.
+Install these packages through the terminal using your favorite package manager.
 Example: `apt-get install xlrd`

 __Windows__: